 Over the past few decades, amazing stories of underwater archaeology have made their way to mainstream media.
-We hear of a vast underwater cave in Mexico, excavations at India’s Dwarka and Roman shipwrecks near the Greek Island of Naxos.
+We hear of a vast underground river system in Mayan Mexico, excavations at India’s Dwarka and Roman shipwrecks near the Greek Island of Naxos.

 One report in particular interested me in visiting Cuba.
 In 2001, a Canadian couple searching for wrecks on behalf of the Cuban government came across a group of strange geometric shapes on the ocean floor.
 This is the sea near the Guanahacbibes Peninsula and roughly in the strait between Cuba and Mexico.
 Pauline Zalitzki, a marine engineer, and her husband Dr. Paul Weinzweig found the sonar returns to be highly unusual.
 Rising abruptly from an underwater plain, they resemble an ancient city!

 Says Zalitzki, “It’s a really wonderful structure which really looks like it could have been a large urban center.
 However, it would be totally irresponsible to say what it was before we have evidence.” (see http://news.bbc.co.uk/2/hi/americas/1697038.stm)